Ads Google

 In addition to the rate cuts effectively making money cheaper, the droves of people qualifying for mortgages of up to $3 million are lawyers and doctors, says Stillman, who haven’t been affected much by the COVID-19 pandemic.

-In fact, a CIBC report last month indicated that Canadian households are sitting on about $90 billion in surplus funds—money that, were it not for the pandemic, would have been spent on non-essentials like travel.
+In fact, a CIBC report last month indicated that Canadian households are sitting on about —money that, were it not for the pandemic, would have been spent on non-essentials like travel.
 Conversely, the pandemic overwhelmingly impacted lower-income Canadians adversely.

 “The growth of these expensive mortgages comes down to sitting on $90 billion, and where are you going to spend it?
 Are people going to buy Lamborghinis?
 No, they’re going to buy houses,” said Stillman.
 “Money is cheap right now and people’s houses are now their offices, their gyms, and they want more space, so they’re borrowing more money and pushing the envelope to get bigger space in ways they wouldn’t have a year ago.”